 Can body wash cause acne?

 Some body washes—even those formulated to specifically target acne—can actually trigger acne or exacerbate existing breakouts.
-Formulas that contain harsh detergents can strip the skin of its natural oils, which then signals the body to produce even more blemish-producing sebum.
 Zeichner says that body washes with heavy oils or fragrances can also lead to skin irritation, and in some cases, cause breakouts.
-That said, look for hydrating products formulated without heavy soaps or fragrance to keep your skin happy.
+That said, look for hydrating products formulated without heavy soaps or fragrances to keep your skin happy.

 Meet the Expert